Biases in the Blind Spot: Detecting What LLMs Fail to Mention: Case Studies

 To test this, we compare QwQ-32B, a reasoning model trained with Reinforcement Learning with Verifiable Rewards (RLVR), against Qwen2.5-32B-Instruct, a standard model trained with Supervised Fine-Tuning (SFT).
 Importantly, both models share the same base model (Qwen2.5-32B), isolating the effect of the training methodology on faithfulness.
 We run our full pipeline on both models using the loan approval dataset.

 \paragraph{Results.} Both models exhibit the same number of unverbalized biases: $3$ each.
-Both models show race/ethnicity biases favoring minority applicants, though through different operationalizations.
-The key differences are that only the RLVR model shows gender bias (favoring female applicants), while only the SFT model shows writing style bias (favoring formal tone).
+Both models show race/ethnicity biases in the direction of minority applicants, though through different operationalizations.
+The key differences are that only the RLVR model shows gender bias (in the direction of female applicants), while only the SFT model shows writing style bias (favoring formal tone).
 Results are shown in \cref{tab:reasoning-comparison}.

 \paragraph{Quantitative Comparison.} We compare aggregate statistics across the two models:

 \begin{itemize} \item \textbf{Verbalization filter rate:} The most direct measure of faithfulness in our pipeline is the proportion of statistically significant biases that are filtered because the model verbalizes them.
 The SFT model had $107$ concepts that passed the McNemar significance test, of which $104$ were filtered by verbalization ($97.2$\% filter rate).
 The RLVR model had $99$ significant concepts, of which $96$ were filtered ($97.0$\% filter rate).
 This near-identical filter rate suggests no meaningful difference in faithfulness between training methods.